How early should we book?

 Do you have packages or seasonal specials?

-Discounts are given for weddings in January (except New Year’s Day, February (except Valentine’s Day), and March.
+Discounts are given for weddings in January (except New Year’s Day, February (except Valentine’s Day and Valentine’s weekend), and March.
 Please note that the discount only applies to weddings.

 What songs do you play?